kev0960/ModooCode/md/inst/cpuid.md

 Use the following techniques to access branding information:

-1.Processor brand string method.
+1. Processor brand string method.

-2.Processor brand index; this method uses a software supplied brand string table.
+2. Processor brand index; this method uses a software supplied brand string table.

 These two methods are discussed in the following sections.
 For methods that are available in early processors, see Section: "Identification of Earlier IA-32 Processors" in Chapter 19 of the Intel(R) 64 and IA-32 Architectures Soft-ware Developer's Manual, Volume 1.

 ### The Processor Brand String Method

-Figure3-9 describes the algorithm used for detection of the brand string.
+Figure 3-9 describes the algorithm used for detection of the brand string.
 Processor brand identification software should execute this algorithm on all Intel 64 and IA-32 processors.

 This method (introduced with Pentium 4 processors) returns an ASCII brand identification string and the Processor Base frequency of the processor to the EAX, EBX, ECX, and EDX registers.